saiful9379/Bangla_TTS/README.md

 # Bangla TTS
-The Bangla TTS was traning mono(male) speaker using Vit tts model.
+The Bangla TTS was training mono(male) speakers using Vit TTS model.
 The paper is ViT-TTS: Visual Text-to-Speech with Scalable Diffusion Transformer, we used the coqui-ai🐸-toolkit for Bangla Text-to-Speech training as well as inference.

 __N.B : This pipeline only for inference as well as end point API testing purposes.__

 __Please check the faster test into [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ea_BVSinWFy_9W2AH7NI55Ur0XO4Tr-a?usp=sharing)

 # Requiremnts
-Create Enviroments
+Create Environments
 ```
 conda create -n bn_tts python==3.8
 conda activate bn_tts